-It is free to visit the Castle Park but to enter the Castle cost 310 JPY (3 us$) per person.
+It is free to visit the surrounding Castle Park but to enter the Castle cost 310 JPY (3 us$) per person.
 There is not much to see inside, to be honest, except for exhibits of the traditional wooden construction method used to rebuild the castle in 2001.
 They do for example have a miniature model version of the castle inside, showing it`s internal structure and how it was built.

-The view from the watchtower is however very nice!
+The view from the watchtower is very nice!
 However, I am not sure if the trip inside (and the ticket) is worth it.

-The elegant gate from the Kenroku-en Garden, built in 1788, is one of the few remaining original structures left of the original castle.
+The elegant gate from the Kenroku-en Garden, which was built in 1788, is one of the few remaining original structures left of the original castle.
 It is connected with a lovely bridge over to the Kenroku-en Garden.

 2. Kenroku-en Japanese Garden